All About Archivists

 Speaking: Talking to others to convey information effectively.

-New jobs are being produced at a rate of 14.3% which is lower than average.
-The Bureau of Labor Statistics predicts 1,000 new jobs for Archivists by 2026.
+In the United States, there were 6,800 jobs for Archivist in 2016.
+New jobs are being produced at a rate of 14.7% which is above the national average.
+The Bureau of Labor Statistics predicts 1,000 new jobs for Archivist by 2026.
 Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 |State||Annual Mean Salary|

 |District of Columbia||$74,860|

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Archivists:

 - Microsoft Office